muziejus/javascripting-english-major/0-introduction.md

 At the same time, I have been programming for three decades—so longer than I have been an English major.
-I moved from writing fantasy games in BASIC on an Apple IIe to programming my TI-81 to learning Perl and PHP to program for the web to having a part-time student job as a Ruby developer.
+I moved from writing fantasy games in BASIC on an Apple IIe to writing HyperCard on my Mac to programming my TI-81 to learning Perl and PHP for web applications to having a part-time student job as a Ruby developer.
 I find programming to be a rewarding exercise because there’s always at least something that almost sort of works at the other end.
 Programming is, of course, also frustrating.
 Irritating.
 Infuriating.
 But then it is also, again, so rewarding.

 But the main reason you should trust me is that, by the time you read this, I will have already taught this course, making adjustments where necessary.
 And